 Gastric band surgery(adjustable gastric band) is when the bariatric surgeon attaches a band around the stomach.
 This band is adjustable and will be tightened as needed to make the stomach smaller and provide for less space for the food to go.
 In turn, the patient will eat less and lose weight.

 They will also need to be careful about what types of food they eat.
 The wrong foods can cause stomach upset and problems.
 In addition, with so little food going into the body they want to be sure they are eating healthful foods.

-Gastric bypass surgery is the process of creating a separation of the stomach into a smaller stomach.
+Gastric bypass is a type of bariatric surgery is the process of creating a separation of the stomach into a smaller stomach.
 This creates a smaller stomach that can fit only a small amount of food at a time until after it is digested.
-This promotes individuals to eat better foods to help them become healthier and will reduce the amount of food that they put into their body.
+This promotes individuals to eat better foods to help them become healthier and will reduce the amount of food that they put into their bodies.
 It also helps them to get the very most out of the food that they are using.

 Clinique Medicale De Nutrition Et D’Amaigrissement

 Clinique de Rehabiltiaotn Alimentaire et Psychologique pour le Traitement de I’Obesite